Dr-Dreams/ASROCK-B450M-PRO4-HACKINTOSH/README.md

 - ACPI patching: [\*click\*](https://dortania.github.io/Getting-Started-With-ACPI/)

 If you have any other questions or issues, feel free to ask on [AMD-OSX Discord](https://discord.gg/EfCYAJW) or [Forum](https://forum.amd-osx.com).

+Due to the diversity of configurations, I am unable to assist with issues related to specific computer specifications.
+For troubleshooting, I recommend starting with inquiries on the AMD-OSX Discord.

+Please create an Issue on GitHub primarily for cases concerning more general problems.

 ## Credits